jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 Since `doThis` has coverage, I refactored it with the confidence that if my refactoring was incorrect, then one of the iterating tests would catch it.

-No intent has emerged during refactoring, since there wasn’t any original intent.
+No intent emerged during refactoring, since there wasn’t any original intent.
 However the refactored code is less complex.
 If there had been intent in the original code, I suspect it would have emerged:
 ```java
     public static String doThis(boolean a, boolean b, boolean c) {
         if (b) return "BeepBoop";